 Usually crafted using satin or silk, this vintage style of undies has been around since the 1920s.
 It has an elastic waistband and loose leg areas and hems.
 It’s best worn under loose skirts and pants, but you can also wear it as loungewear or sleepwear.

-These types of underwear are the ones you’re most familiar with; those you purchase in packs of three or five.
+These types of underwear with medium coverage are the ones you’re most familiar with; those you purchase in packs of three or five.
 You can wear them underneath most bottom wear, but experts don’t recommend that you wear them under body-hugging clothes.
 That’s because the panty lines would be visible.

 These panties combine the style of thongs and classic mid-rise undies.
 They won't cover your buttock cheeks, like the thong, but the fabric on the back is a little thicker than the one found on the thong.